learnk8s/learnk8s.io/src/troubleshooting/content.md

 _Should that match too?_

-That label belong to the deployment, and it's not used by the Service's selector to route traffic.
+That label belongs to the deployment, and it's not used by the Service's selector to route traffic.

 In other words, you can safely remove it or assign it a different value.